 We will never know who invented shrimp and grits.
 It was likely a hungry, resourceful cook along the coast in the Low Country, where both shrimp and grits were common and plentiful.
 The earliest records of the recipe describe a very simple dish served as a humble breakfast, little more than fresh shrimp added to a pot of hot grits cooked in clean, brackish beach water.

 Over the years, shrimp and grits got fancier, migrated to the dinner table, and became ubiquitous in Southern restaurants.
 Perhaps no version is more renowned than the one that the late Bill Neal created for Crook’s Corner, the landmark restaurant in Chapel Hill.
 The dish became famous after Craig Claiborne wrote about it in The New York Times.
-It’s still wildly popular, and Crook’s has served it in the late chef’s style now for more than 25 years.
+It’s still wildly popular, and Crook’s, which closed in 2021, served it in the late chef’s style for more than 25 years.

 Yield: 4 servings

 ¼ cup sauce flour (such as Wondra or Shake & Blend), seasoned with salt and pepper to taste